-|18 Ply or
+|CBL-141||18 Ply or

 |24 Ply or

 |30 Ply or

 |4045 H||15 Ply or

 |21 Ply or

 |24 Ply or

-The selection of candle molds is extensive and allows different shapes and sizes to be made.
-Mold types including aluminum, polycarbonate and polyurethane.
-The type of candle you desire to make will dictate which molds to use.
+Candlewic's selection of candle molds is extensive and allows you to choose to make different shapes and sizes of pillar candles.
+We also offer molds made from several different materials, including aluminum and polycarbonate.
+The type of candle you desire to make will dictate which molds you should use.